 Q: I'd like to offer some purchased items on my child's Rewards Chart but I'm not sure what to set the price at in Character Coins.
 About how much are Character Coins worth in real money?

 A: Oh, they're priceless!
 (Ok, just kidding.)
-As a general rule (and remember, you're free to adjust this to your liking) a 25¢ Character Coin is worth about $3.00.
+As a general rule (and remember, you're free to adjust this to your liking) a 25¢ Character Coin is worth around $3.00 in real money.
 So, if you wrote in a toy on your child's Rewards Chart that cost you $20.00 (in real money), you would set the price of the toy at around 150¢ in Character Coins (or $1.50 if you'd like your child to do the math.)
-That would be the equivalent of about 7 #1 badges, so they would have definitely earned it!

 The Consequence Chart

 Q: Do you have any helpful ideas for consequences that I can put on our Consequence Chart?